-This paper is structured as follows.
 Section \ref{sec:related_work} provides an overview of prior work, highlighting gaps in the current literature that motivate our contributions.
-In Section \ref{sec:ct}, we introduce our primary contribution, the Contrastive Transformer learning scheme.
+In Section \ref{sec:ct}, we introduce our primary contribution, the CT learning scheme.
 We evaluate the proposed method and compare it to previous state-of-the-art methods in aerial building segmentation in Section \ref{sec:experiments}.
 Finally, in Section \ref{sec:conclusion}, we summarize our findings and discuss the implications of our work.
-We also explore potential future directions for the Contrastive Transformer in Section \ref{sec:future_work}.
+We also explore future CT directions in Section \ref{sec:future_work}.